 MSC Cruises: Their 6 Departure Ports To The Caribbean

 If there is a destination that shows no sign of going out of fashion, it is for sure the Caribbean.
-Like an LBD, its seven hundred island chain (north and east of the sea that is its namesake), continues to lure us back.
+Like a 'little black dress', its seven hundred island chain (north and east of the sea it is named for), continues to lure us back.

 Blazed year round in sunshine, the islands are a masquerade of colour and sometimes costume, a carnival of cultures, languages and stirring rhythms.
 The line up of beaches, untamed, lapis lazuli, pink, black, calm, white, soft or wild is enviable.
 Where beach shack bars rewards your nose with the mouth-watering smell of BBQ from one morning to the next.